JamieThomasAnderson/movie-api-frontend-cab230/README.md

 # movie-api-frontend-cab230
 CAB230 (Web Computing) is an introductory unit into web-based software systems, giving students practical experience with HTML, CSS and frameworks such as React on the client side and node.js, Express and the node ecosystem on the server side.
-The project featured in this repository is a [React](https://reactjs.org/), completed in semester 1, 2023, as the second assignment for CAB230.
+The project featured in this repository is a [React](https://reactjs.org/) application, completed in semester 1, 2023, as the second assignment for CAB230.

 The backend REST API provided for the assessment had multiple authenticated and non-authenticated endpoints, requiring us to manage user tokens on the client side via browser local storage.
 As UI design was not a significant consideration in the marking criteria, pages are minimalistic, relying heavily on react-bootstrap components.
 Here are some examples:
 <details>